-The project CRMS sites (CRMS0624 and CRMS2493) have similar cover and vegetation type to the reference CRMS sites (CRMS0583 and CRMS0605); however the long term trend in vegetation type appears to be diverging.
-The project CRMS sites are transitioning to fresher species at the expenses of intermediate-brackish species.
-The reference CRMS sites are transitioning to more intermediate-brackish through saline species at the expenses of the intermediate through fresh species.
-The Mermentau River CRMS site (CRMS0583) has converted to a majority of intermediate-brackish through saline vegetation following 2008 as overall vegetation cover has receded.
-The project CRMS sites have recovered from the hurricanes of 2005 and 2008 and appear to be increasingly fresh to intermediate in vegetation coverage.
-The reference CRMS sites have also recovered to pre hurricane levels but have done so with a saltier cohort of vegetation while the Mermentau River CRMS site is approaching a brackish marsh even under the influence of the heavy local and upland rains of 2012.
-It appears that the project does effectively shelter the marsh from conditions that would encourage the growth of more brackish and saline species and promote fresh and intermediate vegetation survival (figure 17).
+The project CRMS sites (CRMS0624 and CRMS2493) had similar percent cover and vegetation types to the reference CRMS sites (CRMS0583 and CRMS0605); however the long term trend in vegetation is diverging.
+The project CRMS sites are transitioning to fresher species at the expenses of intermediate-brackish species consistently through the project life.
+Both the CRMS reference sites and river reference site are more dependent on local rainfall trends, and the vegetation cohort shifts in response to this stimulus.
+This occurs as intermediate-brackish through saline species transition to fresher categories and the reverse as conditions change.
+The Mermentau River CRMS site (CRMS0583) had converted to a majority of intermediate-brackish through saline vegetation following 2008 as overall vegetation cover receded.
+But similarly to the CRMS reference sites the vegetation community reversed course as the local salinity regime changed abruptly in 2012, though it took until 2014 to become apparent in the vegetation data, likely due to persistently high interstitial soil salinities.
+The project CRMS sites have recovered from the hurricanes of 2005 and 2008 and are steadily increasing in fresh to intermediate vegetation coverage.
+The reference CRMS sites have also recovered to pre hurricane levels but had done so with a saltier cohort of vegetation until 2013.
+The Mermentau River CRMS site is a brackish marsh even under the influence of the heavy local and upland rains of 2012 and 2013, but as the rainfall reduced porewater salinities the vegetation has increased in cover and diversity through 2015.
+The project does effectively shelter the marsh from conditions that would encourage the growth of more brackish and saline species and promotes fresh and intermediate vegetation survival, though sometime at the expense of overall cover. (figure 19).

 Using the Floristic Quality Index (Cretini et al., 2011) it is possible to assess the quality of species that inhabit sites and to interpret what specific species might indicate about site stability.
-The ME-11 project specific sites and reference areas had modest FQI values before Hurricane Rita (around 70), fell in 2006, and recovered to the pre-Rita levels in the project area but not in the reference area (figure 18).
+The ME-11 project specific sites and reference areas had modest FQI values before Hurricane Rita (around 70), fell in 2006, and recovered to the pre-Rita levels in the project area but not in the reference area (figure 20).
 Both locations held storm surge water from Hurricane Rita for several months after the storm allowing more damage to occur.

-The project CRMS sites (CRMS0624 CRMS 2493) had similar percent cover and FQI values to the reference CRMS sites (CRMS0584 and CRMS0603) and both were superior in each category to the Mermentau River CRMS site (CRMS 583) (figure 19).
-The reference CRMS sites mimicked the FQI score of the project CRMS sites but appeared to reach an apex of hurricane recovery in 2010 and trended lower in recent years while the project percent cover and FQI score reached its peak in 2011.
-At the Mermentau River CRMS site (CRMS0584) percent cover and FQI was lower in both parameters than either the project or reference CRMS sites, but the ecological pattern of post hurricane recovery and regression to the mean is shared.
-The FQI values between the project CRMS sites and reference CRMS sites were essentially identical to one another and the Mermentau River CRMS sites were similar to one another and the Mermentau River CRMS sites were similar to one another and the Mermentau River CRMS sites were similar to one another and the Mermentau River CRMS site was again lower.
+The project CRMS sites (CRMS0624 CRMS2493) had similar percent cover and FQI values to the reference CRMS sites (CRMS0584 and CRMS0603) and both were superior in each category to the Mermentau River CRMS site (CRMS0583) through 2013 (figure 21).
+During 2013-2015 the project CRMS sites have diverged from both reference sites as it has continued to lose coverage and FQI value.
+The CRMS reference sites and the Mermentau River CRMS site have altered trajectories and have shown a meaningful increase in both metrics over the same period.
+The reference CRMS sites mimicked the FQI score of the project CRMS sites but appeared to reach an apex of hurricane recovery in 2010 and while both trended lower in recent years.
+The project percent cover and FQI score has continued to drop as Spartina patens cover has been substantially reduced.
+Historically at the Mermentau River CRMS site (CRMS0584) percent cover and FQI was lower in both parameters than either the project or reference CRMS sites (63.5) were significantly different in 2015 and the Mermentau River CRMS site (74.8) was markedly higher than either.